 Star Trek Beyond (2016)

 I’ve never seen any of the Star Trek original series episodes, and besides Wrath of Khan (1982), I missed the films.
 So it might be blasphemous to profess myself to be a Star Trek fan, but I genuinely loved the 2009 reboot.
-I probably watched it on DVD upwards of ten times, during the lawless time before Netflix streaming existed.
+I probably watched it on DVD upwards of ten times, during the lawless era before Netflix streaming existed.
 I saw Star Trek Into Darkness (2013) once in theaters and found it to be a solid film, but then someone on Tumblr (always Tumblr) pointed out that Benedict Cumberbatch had taken the role of Khan from an asian actor and was a small symptom of a larger issue of whitewashing in Hollywood and I just felt kind of shitty, especially after hearing John Cho’s perspective on the matter as well.

 In any case the Star Trek reboots had lost a little of their shine by the time Beyond was announced, and it became a “when I get to it” sort of movie.
 And then when Anton Yelchin died I avoided it longer not out of disinterest but sadness.
 I was sure that whenever Chekov appeared on screen my eyes would swim.
 Then a year later I saw it on the shelf in the library and I thought, it’s time.